Leah1977/Fishy_pair/TESTING.md

 **Expected**

-When you click on the options dropdown menu item, it is expected to drop down with a list of items that you can click on.
+When you click on the options drop-down menu item, it is expected to drop down with a list of items that you can click on.
 * The first link returns you to the game.
 * The second link leads to a modal that instructs you on how to play the game.
 * The third option is to bring you to a form to sign up for further information.